shahabqamar/ibm-personality-insights/README.md

 # I told my therapist about you ...

+> Gain insight into how and why people think, act, and feel the way they do.
+The underlying AI applies linguistic analytics and personality theory to infer attributes from a person's unstructured text or Twitter feed.

 This application is inspired from IBM's [Personality Insights demo](https://personality-insights-demo.ng.bluemix.net).
 Built entirely in React, it was a weekend excercise to not only put my React skills to test but also learn the in's and out's of [this fascinating service](https://console.bluemix.net/docs/services/personality-insights/index.html).

 ## Installation